dgraph-io/cloud-docs/content/cloud-api/authentication.md

 ### Example

 Below is an example request and response.
 The token below must be passed to all future API calls as a bearer token in the `Authorization` header.

-{{% tabs "request" %}}
+{{% tabs %}} {{% tab "request" %}}

 ```bash
 curl 'https://cerebro.cloud.dgraph.io/graphql' \